surrealism21/mario/README.md

 -Easy modding

-Note for modders: this game will not use classes but will instead use a level megatable, that will store everything because classes are not natively in Lua and have been a pain for me.
-Sorry.
+Note for modders: this game will use a prototyping like system?
+I don't know how to describe how objects are generated here but I bet it's somewhat common in Lua programs?